maeneak/utecio/README.md

 # UtecIO Python Library
 UNDER DEVELOPMENT

-Python library for interacting with Utec devices and Ultraloq locks.
+Python library for interacting with Utec devices and Ultraloq locks using Bluetooth.

 This library is in initial development and will change rapidly.